Latons452/Learning-Webdev.Recipes/README.md

 I want to learn webdev to create dashboards using python as a backend.

-As contrary to the recommendations of The Odin project, I won't be commiting so much (hopefully).
+As contrary to the recommendations of The Odin project, I won't be commiting so much.
+EDIT: I made more commits, this change is alone a commit.